 There are preset height settings on the unit, and all you do is pull the pin and slide the bar to select your height.
 Sometimes, depending on your center of gravity, or if you are between heights, you may have to adjust the setting slightly.

 For instance, if you are 6’0” and the table is difficult to rotate up and down, you may need to try the 6’1” setting.
 You can play with it and make sure you get it set up correctly.

 Most people will just need to set the height accordingly and go with that.

 Inversion table angle adjustment

 This IRONMAN unit employs the tether strap method.
-I tend to favor the tether strap as you can literally set the angle anywhere you want.
-The only drawback is figuring out what the angle is precisely.
-I like the customization of the tether style.
-To each their own with this debate.
+I favor the tether strap as you can literally set the angle anywhere you want.
+You are not limited to the preset angles.

 Okay, so they always promote how these inversion tables fold up, and you can store them away.
 Well based on my experience, it’s not that easy.
 If you are using an inversion table to recover from a back injury, or you are in pain, the last thing you really want to do is haul a 75 pound, awkwardly shaped inversion table very far.